 - Utilise powerful Special Moves and new Fighting Spirits to tip the game in your favour

 - Enjoy local multiplayer matches with up to three friends, and take on other players' teams via StreetPass

-Please note: you can only appreciate the 3D effect of Nintendo 3DS and Nintendo 3DS XL on the system itself.
+Please note: you can only appreciate the 3D effect of Nintendo 3DS, Nintendo 3DS XL, New Nintendo 3DS and New Nintendo 3DS XL on the system itself.
 Game visuals display in 2D on Nintendo 2DS.
 All screenshots and game footage on this site are captured in 2D mode.